otterscan/otterscan/docs/custom-jsonrpc.md

 Parameters:

-`address` - The ETH address to be searched.
+1. `address` - The ETH address to be searched.
-`blockNumber` - It searches for occurrences of `address` before/after `blockNumber`.
+2. `blockNumber` - It searches for occurrences of `address` before/after `blockNumber`.
 A value of `0` means you want to search from the most recent block (`ots_searchTransactionsBefore`) or from the genesis (`ots_searchTransactionsAfter`).
-`pageSize` - How many transactions it may return.
+3. `pageSize` - How many transactions it may return.
 See the detailed explanation about this parameter bellow.

 Returns:

-`object` containing two attributes:
+- `object` containing the following attributes:
   - `txs` - An array of objects representing the transaction results.
 The results are returned sorted from the most recent to the older one (descending order).
   - `receipts` - An array of objects containing the transaction receipts for the transactions returned in the `txs` attribute.
   - `firstPage` - Boolean indicating this is the first page.
 It should be `true` when calling `ots_searchTransactionsBefore` with `blockNumber` == 0 (search from `latest`); because the results are in descending order, the search from the most recent block is the "first" one.
 It should also return `true` when calling `ots_searchTransactionsAfter` with a `blockNumber` which results in no more transactions after the returned ones because it searched forward up to the tip of the chain.
   - `lastPage` - Boolean indicating this is the last page.
 It should be `true` when calling `ots_searchTransactionsAfter` with `blockNumber` == 0 (search from genesis); because the results are in descending order, the genesis page is the "last" one.
 It should also return `true` when calling `ots_searchTransactionsBefore` with a `blockNumber` which results in no more transactions before the returned ones because it searched backwards up to the genesis block.

 There is a small gotcha regarding `pageSize`.
 If there are less results than `pageSize`, they are just returned as is.